carlos9917/weather-data-pipeline/README.md

     ./scr/run_pipeline.sh scheduler
     ```

+### Automating with Crontab

+For a more robust automation setup, you can use `cron` to schedule the pipeline.
+This avoids having a process running continuously in a terminal.

+1. Open your crontab file for editing:
+    ```bash
+    crontab -e
+    ```

+2. Add the following lines, making sure to replace `/path/to/your/project` with the absolute path to the `weather-data-pipeline` directory:
+    ```cron
+    # Run the weather pipeline every 6 hours, one hour after new GFS data is expected (times in UTC)
+    0 1 * * * cd /path/to/your/project && ./scr/run_pipeline.sh default >> /path/to/your/project/logs/cron.log 2>&1
+    0 7 * * * cd /path/to/your/project && ./scr/run_pipeline.sh default >> /path/to/your/project/logs/cron.log 2>&1
+    0 13 * * * cd /path/to/your/project && ./scr/run_pipeline.sh default >> /path/to/your/project/logs/cron.log 2>&1
+    0 19 * * * cd /path/to/your/project && ./scr/run_pipeline.sh default >> /path/to/your/project/logs/cron.log 2>&1
+    ```
+    This will run the pipeline in `default` mode at 01:00, 07:00, 13:00, and 19:00 UTC, capturing each of the four daily GFS cycles.
+Log output will be appended to `logs/cron.log`.

 ### Viewing the Results

 After the pipeline has run successfully, you can view the output in two ways: